fxckAlice/Geometria/README.md

   - ```'d'``` - ```double value``` is the diagonal of rectangle;
   - ```'i'``` - ```double value``` is the radius of input circle of rectangle;
   - ```'o'``` - ```double value``` is the radius of out circle of rectangle;

+  If you enter another parameter, an error will occur.
 ___